Small Estates & Probate Alternatives

 See below for the announcement of our upcoming free Small Estate Probate Workshop.
 If you want to register, CLICK HERE.

-Below is a video of a workshop on Simplified Probate Procedures presented by local probate attorney Diane Dodds, recorded February 15, 2022 to reflect the new location of the probate department and the contact information for the Kern County Probate Referee.
+Below is a video of a workshop on Simplified Probate Procedures presented by local probate attorney Diane Dodds, recorded August 16, 2022 to reflect the new legislative updates adjusting the estate values that may qualify for these procedures.

 Ms. Dodds generously volunteers her time to provide monthly workshops on this subject, but if you are unable to attend, please check out her video here.
 If you watch it on YouTube, it has timestamps in the description that allow you to skip easily to parts of the video that are relevant to your case.